 I have been a registered nurse in Lubbock for 9 years with experience in Surgical ICU, cardiac, physical rehab, and medical-surgical units.
 I am married to my wonderful husband Scott and we have 3 little girls who are the lights of our life.

 I started my journey with natural health in 2013 when my second daughter Allyson was born.
 I wanted to give myself and my family the best chance to thrive and depend on what the Lord has given us.
 I had my last two daughters naturally and experienced how our bodies are powerful and capable of handling labor in a beautiful way.
 I had two very supportive doulas who made our birthing experience so much better.

 I love seeing life come into the world and being part of what God has designed for women to do.
 I am currently pursuing my masters in nursing education and want to specialize in holistic health.
 In my spare time, I enjoy swimming, yoga, gardening with my kiddos and cooking with my hubby.
 Our families are a beautiful thing and I can’t wait to see yours grow, too!

 Birth Assistant - Laura Blevins, RN

-I grew up in Central Texas (Austin, to be exact), in a family of outstanding nurses.
+I grew up in central Texas, in a family of outstanding nurses and healthcare professionals.
 My mother was an ICU nurse and then a surgery nurse.
-My aunt is now a Family Nurse Practitioner, and my grandparents were volunteer EMT’s when I was young.
-I was surrounded by family who had a heart for serving others, and the culture in my family was always to put others’ needs first.
+My aunt is a nurse practitioner, and my grandparents were volunteer EMT’s.
+I was surrounded by family who had a heart for serving others, and the culture in my family was always to put other’s first.
 Caring for others’ health and wellness was a top priority.
-My mother and aunt would frequently talk about nursing and their patients.
-It was clear to us, even as children, that nursing was a fulfilling profession.
+My mother and aunt would frequently discuss nursing and patient care.
+It was very clear, even to us as children, that nursing was a fulfilling career.

 Birth Assistant - Mauni Aycock, MSN, RNC-OB